 Barrier - something that prevents, stops or blocks people from being able to access activities and services.
-These barriers may be caused by low income/poverty or through inequalities caused by disability, gender, ethnicity, etc.
+These barriers may be caused by low income/poverty or through inequalities arising from disability, ethnicity, etc.

-Need - we want to understand the problem/issue to be addressed and the evidence that this need exists.
+Need - we want to understand the problem/issue to be addressed and see evidence that this need exists.